Christian Giving

 Jesus exhorted us to give quietly, not announcing it to receive the praise of men, but in secret to please God our Father.
 God will see to it that we are rewarded when we obey Him by giving in this way.

 There is something else that we should consider in our giving.
-Just as Jesus promised that with the same measure we use to give to others we will receive back in return for ourselves, He also taught that the reward for our giving will not always be realized during our lives here on earth.
+While Jesus promised that with the same measure we use to give to others we will receive back in return for ourselves, He also taught that the reward for our giving will not always be realized during our lives here on earth.
 He gave us this teaching in the Gospel of Luke:

-And He also went on to say to the one who had invited Him, “When you give a luncheon or a dinner, do not invite your friends or your brothers or your relatives or rich neighbors, otherwise they may also invite you in return and that will be your repayment.
+“When you give a luncheon or a dinner, do not invite your friends or your brothers or your relatives or rich neighbors, otherwise they may also invite you in return and that will be your repayment.
 But when you give a reception, invite the poor, the crippled, the lame, the blind, and you will be blessed, since they do not have the means to repay you; for you will be repaid at the resurrection of the righteous.”
 (Luke 14:12-14).

 When we give to the poor and the afflicted, they will likely never be able to repay us.
 Jesus taught us in this passage that we should not give with the expectation that we will always receive material recompense during our lifetime here on earth.
 There are times when our acts of kindness and sacrifice are building up for us treasure in Heaven (Matthew 6:19-20).
 There are times when our giving will not be paid back in this life, but as Jesus has promised, we will be repaid at the resurrection of the righteous.